New Youth: Hu Shih

 In the July 15 issue, Hu published an essay entitled, "Chastity" (Chinese: 贞操问题).
 In the traditional Chinese context, this refers not only to virginity before marriage, but specifically to women remaining chaste before they marry and after their husband's death (Chinese: 守贞).
 He wrote that this is an unequal and illogical view of life, that there is no natural or moral law upholding such a practice, that chastity is a mutual value for both men and women, and that he vigorously opposes any legislation favoring traditional practices on chastity.
 (There was a movement to introduce traditional Confucian value systems into law at the time.)
 Hu Shih also wrote a short play on the subject (see Drama section below).

-These are examples of Hu Shih's progressive views.
-They were quite radical at that time, which was only a short six years after the overthrow of the Chinese imperial system.
-That epic event, the Xinhai Revolution, developed two branches in the 1920s, the Nationalist (Kuomintang) and Chinese communist parties.
-He tried to focus the editorial policy on literature.
+Hu Shih's views were quite radical for the time, which was only a short six years after the overthrow of the Chinese imperial system.
+The Xinhai Revolution, as it was called, created two branches in the 1920s: the Nationalist (Kuomintang) and Chinese communist parties.
+Hu tried to focus the editorial policy on literature.
 Chen Duxiu and others insisted on addressing social and political issues.
-Hu was a lifelong establishment figure in the Nationalist government and left "La Jeunesse" when its communist direction became clear.
+Hu was a lifelong establishment figure in the Nationalist government and left La Jeunesse when its communist direction became clear.